paigetiedeman/mr-robogers-neighborhood/README.md

 Test: "If number does not equal 1,2 or 3 the inputted number will show"
 Code rogerReplace(5)
 Expected Output: "0", "Beep!", "Boop!"
 "Won't you be my neighbor?", "4", "5"

+Test: "It will change numbers including 1, 2 or 3 to specified strings"
+Code: rogerReplace(13)
+Expected Output: .. "", "", "Won't you be my neighbor?"